Vulcano-class logistic support ship

-The French Navy through OCCAR ordered four modified ships of the class to replace its Durance-class tankers to be delivered in 2023, 2025, 2027 and 2029.
+The French Navy through OCCAR ordered three modified ships of the class to replace its Durance-class tankers to be delivered in 2023, 2025 and 2027.
+A fourth ship to be ordered is projected for service entry after 2030.
 The program is known as the Bâtiment ravitailleur de forces (BRF).
 France officially joined the program in October 2018.
 The French BRF ships are 1 m longer at 194 m and 31,000 tons full load displacement compared to 27,200 tons, reflecting the French fleet's greater need for aviation fuel.

 Design and construction

-Vulcano was built by Fincantieri as hull number 6259.
-The stern section was built at the Riva Trigoso Naval Shipyard and the bow section is being built at the Castellammare di Stabia (Naples) Naval Shipyard.
+Vulcano was built by Fincantieri as yard number 6259.
+The stern section was built at the Riva Trigoso Naval Shipyard and the bow section was built at the Castellammare di Stabia (Naples) Naval Shipyard.
 On the night of 22/23 July 2018, a fire broke out on the ship's stern superstructure.

 Vulcano is designed as a support ship able to supply a large naval squadron at sea.
 She was commissioned in March 2021.
-A second ship of the class, Jacques Chevallier for the French Navy, began sea trials in December 2022.
+The lead ship of the French Navy's Jacques Chevallier sub-class began sea trials in December 2022 and was commissioned in November 2024.
 Steel was cut on a second ship for the French Navy in February 2022 and on a second ship for the Italian Navy in July 2022.
+The second vessels for the French and Italian navies (Jacques Stosskopf & Atlante) both began sea trials in the first half of 2025.

 The ships have the capability to: